wildfly/quickstart/shopping-cart/README.md

-EJB 3.1 Stateful Session Bean Example
+shopping-cart: EJB 3.1 Stateful Session Bean (SFSB) Example
 =====================================
 Author: Serge Pagop

 What is it?
 -----------